sarantium/ashvin/docs/README.md

 Digital twins are software representations of objects, people, processes or systems.
 For example, cars, influencers, workflows, and cities can all have digital twins.

 Like lego, digital twins can be connected to one another.
-Fleets are composed of cars which are composed of parts, which are all interconnected in a complex automotive ecosystem of users and transactions.
+Fleet twins are composed of car twins which are composed of parts twins, which are all interconnected in a complex automotive ecosystem of users, vendors and transactions.

 At its core a digital twin is both a record of a thing's past and a guide to its future.
 More than a static ledger, the promise of a twin that makes it different from a copy or clone is that it has intent and evolves.